secureCodeBox/secureCodeBox/hooks/notification/docs/README.ArtifactHub.md

 - TRELLO_CARDS_ENDPOINT: The Trello cards API endpoint.
 Default: https://api.trello.com/1/cards.
 - TRELLO_KEY: Your Trello API key.
 Read the requirements above.
 Required.
 - TRELLO_TOKEN: Your Trello API token.
 Read the requirements above.
 Required.
-- TRELLO_LIST: Trello unique Id if the list where the cards will be placed.
+- TRELLO_LIST: Trello unique Id of the list where the cards will be placed.
 Required.
 - TRELLO_LABELS: Comma separated list of Trello label IDs to apply to the card.
 If empty no labels will be applied.
 Default: ""
 - TRELLO_POS: The position of the card in the list as defined by the Trello cards API.
 Options: top, bottom, or a positive float.
 Default: top.
 - TRELLO_TITLE_PREFIX: An optional  arbitrary text to add to the title of the card.
 Default "".